Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 In the end, it had been an uneventful birth.
 Difficult for Julian and Xiù, but Al had rode the medication and her own tenacity and if her grip had been tight enough to make Julian’s hand creak… well, he really couldn’t blame her.

-Now, in the quiet aftermath, she was halfway asleep herself as she gently ran a finger down Anna’s---and what a perfect name *that* was---back.
+Now, in the quiet aftermath, she was halfway asleep herself as she gently ran a finger down Anna’s - and what a perfect name *that* was - back.

 Anna Ayma Belle Etsicitty.
 Xiù had been in *floods* when Julian had suggested the middle name, and that had pretty well sealed it.
 It was a beautiful name for the most beautiful thing Julian had ever seen.